Article I — Name

 Section 2.
 The place of the meeting shall be designated by the "host" fire department each month, and will be rotated to member departments on a yearly schedule.

 Section 3.
 Special meetings may be called by the President.
-All member departments must be notified at least five (5) days in advance by the Secretary.
+All members must be notified at least five (5) days in advance by the Secretary.

 Section 4.
-A majority of the departments shall constitute a quorum.
+A majority of two-thirds (2/3) vote of the members present shall constitute a quorum.